hitesh1705/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.

+insecure.ts is vulnerable to NoSQL injection due to the lack of input validation and sanitization.
+This allows attackers to craft malicious queries that can overwhelm the server, leading to a DoS attack.

 2. Briefly explain how a malicious attacker can exploit them.

+attacker can exploit this vulnerability by sending a malicious request, such as http://localhost:3000/userinfo?id[$ne]=, which can cause the server to perform expensive database operations, potentially leading to server crashes or unresponsiveness.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?

+secure.ts uses input validation and sanitization to ensure that user inputs are safe and do not contain malicious query objects.
+Additionally, it implements rate limiting using the express-rate-limit middleware to restrict the number of requests from a single IP address, mitigating the risk of DoS attacks.